Absence from School

 If St. Paul’s Nursery School staff members are users of Facebook, Twitter, Instagram, or other social media, they are prohibited from “friending” parents of children currently enrolled at St. Paul’s Nursery School.
 Any postings by said staff, and pictures related to work, school or children at St. Paul’s Nursery School or their families is prohibited.

 We have a St. Paul’s Nursery School Facebook Page.
 The Director, with parent permission, may from time to time, post images of school activities.
+School closings or delays will also be posted on Facebook.

 Student Withdrawal and Termination